absmach/supermq-docs/docs/certs.md

 MF_CERTS_VAULT_TOKEN=<vault_acces_token>
 ```

-For lab purposes you can use docker-compose and script for setting up PKI in [https://github.com/mteodor/vault][meodor-vault].
+For lab purposes you can use docker-compose and script for setting up PKI in [meodor-vault][meodor-vault].

-Issuing certificate is same as in **Development** mode.
-In this mode certificates can also be revoked:

 Make sure you have an already running instance of `Mainflux` , `Vault` and `Certs` service.